-I have a wonderful animal lover Instagram friend in the UK name Christina and one day she tagged me in a picture of a very cute dog and said something like "look at this cute dog, she must be a whippet".
-I just liked the picture and replied "yes, very cute!".
+I have a wonderful animal lover Instagram friend in the UK named Christina and one day she tagged me in a picture of a very cute dog and said something like “look at this cute dog, she must be a whippet”.
+I just liked the picture and replied “yes, very cute!”.
 At that moment this picture of this tiny skinny dog got stuck in my head.

-Days passed and then I got a emergency message from my friend "You need to share this post they are in big need of help 40+ dogs needs home asap!".
+Days passed and then I got an emergency message from my friend “You need to share this post they are in big need of help 40+ dogs needs home asap!”.
 Of course I shared the post and then this picture of the dog popped up in my head again.
-I messaged and asked Eve if she was adopted and no, she had no home offer.
+I messaged and asked WAHF if she was adopted and no, she had no home offer.
 Bea was not one of the 40+ dogs but she was about to be euthanised in a council pound in another part of Cyprus.
 And that was the start of my first mission to convince my hubby that we could have a 3rd dog.

-I screenshotted her picture on my iPad and started to work on my hubby.
-I started to show her picture and read her post and said how sad it was that she was going to be euthanized.
-He said "Yes that's horrible, very sad."
-Every evening before bed for a whole week I was showing him the picture and said "Look at her she will die soon!"
+I screen-shotted her picture on my iPad and started to work on my hubby.
+I started to show her picture and read her post and said how sad it was that she was going to be euthanised.
+He said “Yes that’s horrible, very sad.”
+Every evening before bed for a whole week I was showing him the picture and said “Look at her she will die soon!”
 After a weeks work he said yes we can foster her.
 YES!

 Now it was on.
 Bea was neutered in Cyprus and received all vaccines.
 She was cared for until her flight to Sweden was arranged and booked.
 Words can’t describe my feelings when I first saw this skinny, happy little dog.
 First my oldest dog wasn’t too nice to Bea when first meeting her.
 I separated them with a little fence between them for a long time before I could have them getting along in the same room without being apart.